 The College shall consider what interim steps, if any, should be taken until the investigation and findings are complete.
 Such steps include, for example, changing the affected student(s) academic, living, transportation, and working situations if requested and reasonably available.

-I. Participation During Proceedings
+I. Participation during Proceedings

-Consistent with the Code, both the Complainant and the Respondent shall have the same opportunity to have others present during internal disciplinary proceedings, including the opportunity to be accompanied to related meetings by an advisor of their choice.
+Consistent with the Code, both the Complainant and the Respondent shall have the same opportunity to have an advisor present during the course of the investigation and during the live hearing.